poppy-project/poppy-humanoid/README.md

 The first and most advanced creature is the fully 3D printed Poppy Humanoid.

+Poppy Humanoid is an open-source and 3D printed humanoid robot.
+Optimized for research and education purposes, its modularity allows for a wide range of applications and experimentations.

 ## Open Source

 All the technological development work made in the Poppy project is freely available under open source licenses.
 Only the name usage *"Poppy"* is restricted and protected as an international trademark, please contact us if you want to use it or have more information.